Articles on: Pre-orders and Backorders

 If you have a specific policy for shipping backorder or sold-out items, like when everything will be shipped out, you can use the pop-up cart alert.
 This tab will throw a pop-up and get customers' acknowledgment of the policy.

-Step 4 - Add your products to the app
+Step 2 - Add your products to the app

-In the Products tab on the left side navigation bar you have the button on the top right corner to Add Products.
+In the Products tab on the left-side navigation bar, click the "Add Products" button in the top right corner.

 In the next screen, you can select either by clicking individual product variants or collections, or you can choose an identifier such as a vendor or product tag.

-When you're done selecting the products you wish to add to the app, tap the Next/Add button in the top right corner.
+When you're done selecting the products you wish to add to the app, tap the "Next / Add" button in the top-right corner.

 Alternatively, you can use the Tag Automation feature to do this process on autopilot.

-Step 5 - Select the template you created for your backorder products
+Step 3 - Select the template you created for your backorder products

-Optional step 1 - Additional settings
+Optional step 4 - Additional settings

-Optional step 2 - Change the selling plan settings
+Optional step 5 - Change the selling plan settings

 To create a backorder option, Shopify requires a selling plan.
 In this screen, you can enter your settings for payment type, discount, inventory policy, and shipping date.